Leo Alkemade: Television appearances

-Alkemade competed in the 2014 season of the show Expeditie Robinson.
-In 2018, he appeared in the singing competition show It Takes 2.
-He also appeared in a 2018 episode of the game show De Jongens tegen de Meisjes and a 2024 episode of the singing competition show Secret Duets.
+Alkemade was a contestant in the 2012 season of the game show Fort Boyard.
+He was also a contestant in the 2013 season of the game show De Pelgrimscode presented by Bert van Leeuwen.
+He competed in the 2014 season of the show Expeditie Robinson.
+In 2018, Alkemade appeared in the singing competition show It Takes 2.
+He also appeared in a 2018 episode of the game show De Jongens tegen de Meisjes.
+He was a contestant in the 2020 quiz show Quiz met Ballen presented by Frank Evenblij.
+Alkemade and Xander de Buisonjé competed as duo in a 2021 episode of the show Het Jachtseizoen.
+He appeared in the 2021 Christmas special of the singing show Onmogelijke Duetten presented by Nick Schilder and Simon Keizer.